Belloche/DraftShare/Journal.md

 5-9-21

 I have renamed my test class for Drafts to DraftTests and it passes with 90% coverage, and I have also created a UserTests class that has 83% coverage.
 I would have more but yesterday and today I have work at 1 to 10 so I have to stop now.

+5-10-21

+All tests are passing with >80% coverage!